kamranisg/CV2-Multiple-View-Geometry/README.md

 This repository contains practical exercises implemented in Matlab.

-It is a part of the course being taught at Technical University of Munich,Germany in Summer Semester 2020.
+It is a part of the course being taught at Technical University of Munich, Germany in Summer Semester 2020.

+#### Table of Contents

 | SNO |  Topics | Matlab Code | Solutions in PDF |
 |     :---:      |     :---:      |     :---:      |     :---:      |